 “The collector base for Urban Art is generally millennials, who are excited because it’s one of the few collecting categories that has been able to captivate them,” Benrimon says.
 Collectors like Sorensen represent a “changing of the guard,” Benrimon adds.
 “We’re seeing a wave of millennials that have enough financial success to drive the market.”

-Heritage Auctions launched its Urban Art category in 2017 and now holds two Signature® Urban Art auctions a year (the most recent in June 2018), and nearly a dozen online-only auctions.
-The next Signature® auction is scheduled for December 2018.
+Heritage Auctions launched its Urban Art category in 2017 and now holds two Signature® Urban Art auctions a year, and nearly a dozen online-only auctions.

 Sorensen’s interest in untraditional or politically charged art stems from his own years as an artist.